amontaywelch/NYC_Congestion_Quasi_Analysis/README.md

 ![Time of Day Volume](time_of_day.png)
 ![Zone Decline](zone_decline.png)

+## Revenue Impact

+Analysis of gross booking data reveals a **$95.8M decline** in total gross bookings across the three month after period compared to the before period, averaging approximately **$32M per month**.
+This includes an **$85.2M drop in base fares** and a **$10.7M decline in tips**, the latter having direct implications for driver earnings in the post-fee environment.

+Manhattan alone accounted for **$50.2M of the $95.8M total decline**, representing 52% of all gross booking losses despite making up only 34% of total trips.
+This disproportionate impact confirms the congestion zone as the primary driver of revenue loss and the highest priority area for retention strategies.

+It is important to note that this comparison is not perfectly isolated.
+December 2024 is a historically high volume month due to holiday travel, which may inflate the before period baseline.
+Part 2 will conduct a true year-over-year comparison to more accurately isolate the revenue impact of congestion pricing from seasonal variation.

 ## Recommendations

 Based on the findings of this analysis, the following recommendations are proposed